Groundhog

 *

-When my 6th grade daughter came home from school and sat down to a snack I’d made for her - a bowl of yogurt and three huge strawberries - she reported that one of her teachers hates strawberries.
+When my 6th grade daughter came home from school and sat down to a snack I’d made for her - a bowl of yogurt and three huge strawberries - she told that one of her teachers hates strawberries.

-She hates them, she said, her teeth pink with juice, Even the smell!
+HATES them, she said, her teeth pink with juice, Even the smell!

 She’s probably allergic, I offered.

 Nope, she said, stuffing another one into her mouth.
-She’d asked.
+(She’d asked.)

 *